Andreansx/Networking-lab/README.md

 ##  Hardware Overview

-My networking lab consists of servers, routers, switches, and other critical devices.
+My networking lab consists of servers, routers, switches, and other devices.
 Here’s a brief overview:

 ---